-Presently, we do not have any employees other than our officers and sole director who devote their time as needed to our business and expect to devote 40 hours per week.
+Presently, we do not have any employees other than our directors who devote their time as needed to our business and expect to devote 40 hours per week.

 Summary

 We have and continue to provide consulting services for several clients and are now seeking real estate acquisitions to complement our 24 existing properties.
 We anticipate that our revenues will increase as we secure additional clients and acquire properties in the next twelve months.